 Joanne Jakymec, Chief Crown Prosecutor, CPS Wessex

 The speaker was wonderful in the profession of speaking, and also in the content.
 He started off in a manner that captured everyone's attention (with topical stories) and built interest in how we can stop that happening in future, and he used very engaging question sessions that made us all think.
 There wasn't necessarily a right answer, but rather the process made us think what we would do, so that we can get into the habit of doing something.
 Very clever, very useful and much appreciated.
-Please pass on my thanks to Scott Solder.

 Senior professor, Imperial College London